aldryn/aldryn-reversion/README.rst

 ------------

-Most likely you don't need to install this addon by yourself, and it is installed as a dependency for other addon.
+Most likely you don't need to install this addon by yourself, and it is installed as a dependency for another addon.
-But in case if you are a developer or any other reason to install it manually just follow those simple steps:
+If you do need to install this addon manually, just follow thses steps:

 1) Run `pip install aldryn-reversion`.